 1. He was a literary trailblazer

 A mysterious raven visits a mourning narrator, as illustrated by John Tenniel.
-(Photo: John Tenniel/Wikimedia Commons)
+(Photo: John Tenniel [public domain]/Wikimedia Commons)

 Poe is best remembered for his tales of terror and haunting poems, but he is also credited as one of the earliest writers of short stories, the inventor of the modern detective story, and an innovator in the genre of science fiction.